Configure Artifactory for PTC

 - Log in to my.jfrog.com.

-- Open the Security area of the portal for your JFrog Cloud subscription and locate the IP/CIDR allowlist control.
+- Open the Security area for your JFrog Cloud subscription and locate the IP/CIDR allowlist control.

 Tab names and menu paths can change between portal releases.
 Use Configure cloud security as the source of truth.